 Stages 1 & 2, the Diploma and the Cancer in the workplace course are all available on-line as e-learning packages.

 - courses should be union-approved

 - if employers run courses for safety reps, they should be in addition to, not instead of, union courses.
-Safety reps should exercise their legal rights to be consulted about such courses
+Safety reps may exercise their legal rights to be consulted about such courses

 - safety reps need cover during their training so that their ordinary workload does not become excessive or deter them from attending training.

 - no one should suffer financial detriment as a result of attending training

 - safety reps undertaking ‘online’ courses are entitled to time off with pay in the same way as those attending college courses.

 Prospect expects safety rep:

 - a personal interest in workplace health, safety and wellbeing